Lightning-AI/lightning-Habana/docs/source/basic.rst

     trainer = Trainer(accelerator="hpu", devices=8, strategy="hpu_parallel", num_nodes=2)

 In addition to this, the following environment variables need to be set to establish communication across nodes.
-Check out the documentation on :doc:`Cluster Environment <../clouds/cluster>` for more details.

 - *MASTER_PORT* - required; has to be a free port on machine with NODE_RANK 0
 - *MASTER_ADDR* - required (except for NODE_RANK 0); address of NODE_RANK 0 node